+Baluran National Park, Banyuwangi.
 When it comes to Savanna, you may refer to the African continent.
 However, do you know that Indonesia has its own savanna?
-Located in Banyuwangi, Baluran National Park has the biggest savanna in Java with 300 hectares area and located around 12 kilometers from the national park’s main gate.
+This National Park has the biggest savanna in Java with 300 hectares area and is located around 12 kilometers from the national park’s main gate.
 This savanna is also known as Little Africa or Africa van Java since it’s quite identical to the African savanna.
-There are various activities that you can do here, from simply taking candid pictures with the panorama of savanna, share your food with monkeys, take a sight from a tower in Bekol, or spend your night in the nearby lodge.
+There are various activities that you can do here, from simply taking candid pictures with the panorama of the savanna, sharing your food with monkeys, taking sight from a tower in Bekol, or spending your night in the nearby lodge.

-Truth be told, there are no bad timing to visit Baluran since each season offers its own charm.
-In a rainy season that usually appears during November to April, you can find the beautiful sight of flowers all over Bekol savanna as well as the greenish view from acacia nilotica plantation.
-In dry season around May to October, you will be exposed to the sight of yellowish grass surrounding the Bekol savanna inside Baluran national park.
+Truth be told, there is no bad timing to visit Baluran since each season offers its own charm.
+In a rainy season that usually appears from November to April, you can find the beautiful sight of flowers all over the Bekol savanna as well as the greenish view from the acacia plantation.
+In the dry season around May to October, you will be exposed to the sight of yellowish grass surrounding the Bekol savanna inside Baluran national park.

 Flora and Fauna Diversity

 In total, there are 4 beaches surrounding Baluran national park which are Bama beach, Bilik beach, Balangan beach, and Sijile beach.
-These beaches are still virgin, untouched and super quiet.
-The most famous and often visited by tourists is Bama beach which located around 4 kilometers from Bekol Savanna.
+These beaches are still virgin, untouched, and super quiet.
+The most famous and often visited by tourists is Bama beach which is located around 4 kilometers from Bekol Savanna.
 You can see monkeys playing around, swimming, snorkeling, and enjoying the sight of mangrove forests there.
-With its white sands and amazing coral reefs, this beach is surely worth to visit during your trip to Baluran national park.
+With its white sands and amazing coral reefs, this beach is surely worth visiting during your trip to Baluran national park.

-Aside from mangrove forest and savanna, you can also find a Japanese cave inside Baluran national park which located right in front of the Balai Taman Nasional office.
-This cave originally used as a hiding place for Japanese troops during the war.
-Inside this 12 square meters wide cave, you will find rooms for weapon storage and a gap to spy the enemy.
+Aside from mangrove forests and savanna, you can also find a Japanese cave inside Baluran national park which is located right in front of the Balai Taman Nasional office.
+This cave was originally used as a hiding place for Japanese troops during the war.
+Inside this 12 square meters wide cave, you will find rooms for weapon storage and a gap to spy on the enemy.

-Baluran national park is the right choice if you want to feel the experience of wildlife tour.
-You can also use the Banyuwangi Tours with Baluran offered by Adventure Indonesia which offers you a complete package trip baluran and accommodation with the flexible departure date.
+Baluran national park is the right choice if you want to feel the experience of a wildlife tour.
+Adventure Indonesia offers you a complete package that combines Baluran with Mount Ijen and Bromo with a flexible departure date.